 becoming a publisher and promoter of his works.
 He was born Mecosta, Mecosta County, Michigan of Canadian immigrants.
 An early ragtime entusiast, he moved to New Orleans in 1903 becoming an affionicado of the unique New Orleans music.
 In December 1904 Carew heard Tony Jackson who became his lifelong idol and the reason for meeting Jelly Roll Morton in 1938 in Washington, DC.
 He wrote eight rags only one of which The Full Moon

-(1909) was published in the heyday of ragtime.
+, New Orleans, Louisiana, USA in the heyday of ragtime.
 He died in Washington.

 ||Roy J. Carew